-Clifford M. Kendall 75 2001 Private Investor.
+Clifford M. Kendall 76 2001 Private Investor (for more than the past five years).
 Mr. Kendall is Chairman of the Board of Regents of the University System of Maryland.
 Mr. Kendall was one of the founders of Computer Data Systems, Inc., in 1968, and he served as its Chairman and Chief Executive Officer from 1970 to 1991 and as Chairman until December 1997.

-Calvin S. Koonce 69 1992 Chairman, Koonce Securities, Inc., a securities broker/dealer firm (for more than the past five years).
+Calvin S. Koonce Chairman, Koonce Securities, Inc., a securities broker/dealer firm (for more than the past five years).

-Name and Principal Occupation

-Age Director since
+Name and Principal Occupation Age Director since